-There were 144,926,830 shares issued as a result of the exercise of options during the financial year.
-The options were exercised at \$0.004, providing a \$579,707 cash injection.
+There were no shares issued as a result of the exercise of options during the financial year.

 SIGNIFICANT CHANGES IN THE STATE OF AFFAIRS

 No significant changes in the state of affairs of the company occurred during the financial year.